 Try to wipe the litter box edges and cover every day with a bit of soapy water.
 You should also sweep the mat placements daily.

 Make sure to wash the scoop whenever you use it.
 And of course, keep it in a plastic bag to avoid other things from getting contaminated.

 To keep the litter box hygienic, clean and odorless, you’ll have to do some intensive weekly maintenance.
 Here’s the list of activities you should schedule-

 Once a week, you’ll need to get rid of all the old litter and replace it with new litter.
 Pour the litter in a plastic bag that can actually bear the weight.

 Tie the bag properly and then dispose of the litter into the garbage.
 Some types of litter can be flushed.
 But it’s not a good idea to do this for your weekly cleaning sessions.

-Every week your litter box will need a deep clean.
+Every week your cat’s outhouse will need a deep clean.
 After emptying the litter, add some disinfectant and baking soda to the box.